NFL News: Lamar Jackson To The Baltimore Ravens Was A Big Mistake, Jason Whitlock Claims

 The Ravens also signed Robert Griffin III (RG3), another former Heisman-winning quarterback.

-Whitlock Weighs In
+Whitlock Weighs In on the “Wrong Hire”

 Against the backdrop of Lamar Jackson’s role in the NFL taking on racial implications in some precincts, sports journalist Jason Whitlock claimed in a TV monologue that the Louisville star landing with the Ravens was a really bad idea as a practical matter.